na-ga/gke-node-optimizer/README.md

 You can use a shutdown script to handle the preemption notice and pass the signal to the pods before the instance stops.
 If you are using COS, you can use a startup script to set kubectl and credentials, and then use a shutdown script to drain node.
 Although omitted in this example, it is necessary to change the instance template and apply it to the node pool.

+## LICENSE

+gke-node-optimizer is released under the MIT license.
+See LICENSE file for details.